 My Action Plan

-So I started reading the book because I was unhappy myself, and ultimately it lead me down a completely different path than I imagined.
-I am inspired to do more, try harder and not give up.
-I am reminded why I started my own business in the first place and why I want to continue to build it.
-My clients have always been center stage, but more than ever I have reinforced why this is the best way to do business.
-Ultimately, I want to deliver happiness and through that let my passion and purpose shine.
+So I started reading the book because I was unhappy myself, and ultimately it lead me down a completely different path than I ever imagined.
+I am continually inspired to do more, try harder and never give up.
+I am reminded why I started my own business in the first place, and why I want to continue to build it with Emylee.
+My clients took center stage and as our business shifted away from one-on-one work this book reminded me just how important it is to value your customer.
+In fact, you are why we are in business at all.
+Ultimately, we want to deliver happiness and through that let our passion and purpose shine. .

 How do you deliver happiness to your clients?
 What is your passion or purpose?
 Comment below.